salvaCasta276/SummaRAG/README.md

 1. The scraper collects posts from the AI Alignment Forum.
 2. Text is processed and embedded for efficient retrieval.
-3. User queries trigger relevant text retrieval.
+3. User queries with selected authors and interested topic to trigger relevant text retrieval.
 4. The LLM generates summaries based on the retrieved content and user query.

 ### Setup and Usage

-[Include brief instructions on how to set up and run your project]

-### Team Members

-[List team members here]
+1. Install poetry:
+2. Run `poetry install` to install dependencies.
+3. Fill the .env file like .env.example.
+4. Run `poetry run py ./ainewscraper/getPosts.py` to scrape last month posts from AI Alignment Forum.
+5. Run `poetry run py WRITEPINECODE.py` to insert the posts into the database.
+6. Run `poetry run py main.py` to start the llm to interact and generate summaries.

 ### Acknowledgements